danishuzair/CppND-Capstone-Pacman-Game/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./PacMan`.

+Some available options to run the game are as follows:
+./PacMan -g #g -m #m
+"#g" can take intergers greater than and equal to 0, and signifies the number of ghosts that the game will be played with, with options ranging from a minimum of 0 and a maximum of 4.
+Default value is 4.
+"-m" can take the values 0 or 1.
+0 means the game is in manual mode, with 1 indicating the game is in automated mode.
+Current automated mode has a depth-first search implementation which prefers exploring streets that have the maximum amount of available food.
+Default value is 0.

+Examples of running are as follows:
+- ./run.py -m 1 -g 2: Results in the game running in automated mode with 2 ghosts
+- ./run.py -g 0: Results in the game running in manual mode with 0 ghosts.

 ## Expected Behavior of the Game

 When the program is run, there will be a game window along with a Pacman, and 4 Ghosts.
 The objective is for Pacman to collect all the food to win the game without losing his three lives.